 - Applicants with an earned advanced degree (defined as a Master Degree at the minimum) from a regionally accredited institution, may request to have the GRE waived; applicants must contact the Graduate Program Director to request a waiver

 - Each applicant must complete at least one undergraduate course in American government or the American political system, and one undergraduate course in statistics

 Lower GRE or GMAT scores, or a lower GPA, may be considered acceptable for admission if review of an applicant's overall academic record and work experience suggests that the applicant has the potential for success in the MPA program.
 Students with a GPA below the minimum or with GRE or GMAT scores below the minimum may be admitted fully or conditionally upon review of their application by the MPA Graduate Program Director, in consultation with the MPA Steering Committee.
 Conditional admission means that a student is allowed to take up to three MPA courses on a trial basis.
 If each of these courses are completed with a grade of “B” or better, the student's conditional status will be changed to that of a fully-admitted graduate student.
 Applicants are also encouraged to arrange an admission interview with the MPA Graduate Program Director.
 This interview should be scheduled prior to the semester in which the applicant intends to begin the program.

 of the Program

-Members of the MPA faculty serve on the City of Jacksonville's Ethics Commission, the Jacksonville Human Rights Commission and other public bodies; administer evaluation iniatives of civic agencies; consult on strategic planning efforts by non-profit agencies and institutions; and develop and implement community-focused polls through the UNF Public Opinion Research Lab (headed by an MPA faculty member).
-In addition, this program offers an internship option; more information can be found through the Graduate Catalog or by speaking with the Graduate Program Director.
+Members of the MPA faculty serve on the Jacksonville Beach City Council, City of Jacksonville Ethics Commission, Jacksonville Beach Pension Boards, and Players by the Sea theatre.
+They volunteer with a number of public and nonprofit agencies, and consult on strategic planning efforts by non-profit agencies and institutions.
+In addition, this program offers an internship option.
+More information can be found through the Graduate Catalog or by speaking with the Graduate Program Director.